cloudybdone/Foundation-of-Java/README.md

  * **Big Data:** Hadoop MapReduce framework is written using Java.
  * **Scientific and Research Community:** To deal with huge amount of data.

+### Short History

+Java is a programming language developed by **James Gosling** with other team members named **Mike Sheridan** and **Patrick Naughton** also called as **Green Team** in **1995** for **Sun Microsystems** for digital devices such as set-top boxes, televisions etc. Now, let us explore the language in detail.

+### Features

+**Simple:** Java has made life easier by removing all the complexities such as pointers, operator overloading as you see in C++ or any other programming language.

+**Portable:** This is platform independent which means that any application written on one platform can be easily ported to another platform.

+**Object-oriented:** Everything is considered to be an “object” which possess some state, behavior and all the operations are performed using these objects.

+**Secured:** All the code is converted in **bytecode** after compilation, which is not readable by a human. and java does not use an explicit pointer and run the programs inside the sandbox to prevent any activities from untrusted sources.
+It enables to develop virus-free, tamper-free systems/applications.

+**Dynamic:** It has the ability to adapt to an evolving environment which supports dynamic memory allocation due to which memory wastage is reduced and performance of the application is increased.

+**Distributed:** This language provides a feature which helps to create distributed applications.
+Using Remote Method Invocation (RMI), a program can invoke a method of another program across a network and get the output.
+You can access files by calling the methods from any machine on the internet.

+**Robust:** Java has a strong memory management system.
+It helps in eliminating error as it checks the code during compile and runtime.

+**High Performance:** Java achieves high performance through the use of bytecode which can be easily translated into native machine code.
+With the use of **JIT (Just-In-Time) compilers**, it enables high performance.

+**Multithreaded:** Java supports multiple threads of execution (a.k.a., lightweight processes), including a set of synchronization primitives.
+This makes programming with threads much easier.

+### Why You Should Learn Java?